ranfysvalle02/mama-demo/code-conversion.md

 Migrate the legacy JBoss application, 'kitchensink', to a more modern platform.
 The target runtime is the latest stable version of Spring Boot or Quarkus based on Java 21.

 ### Step 2: Understand the Current State
 The application is currently running on JBoss with Java 11.
 Before starting the migration, ensure the application can execute successfully.
-The tricky part is dealing with JBoss, specifically jboss-eap-8.0.

 #### Build and Deploy
 Use the following commands to build and deploy the application: